grimmlab/ForeTiS/docs/source/data.rst

 HDF5 / H5 / H5PY
 ~~~~~~~~~~~~~~~~~~~
-The file can contain the following keys:

-- **dataset_weather:** dataset containing only weather information
-- **dataset_cal:** dataset containing only calendar information
-- **dataset_sales:** dataset containing only sales information
-- **dataset_sales_corr:** dataset containing only sales information with products correlating with the focus product
-- **dataset_weather_sales:** dataset containing only weather and sales information
-- **dataset_weather_sales_corr:** dataset containing only weather and sales information with products correlating with the focus product
-- **dataset_weather_cal:** dataset containing only weather and calendar information
-- **dataset_cal_sales:** dataset containing only calendar and sales information
-- **dataset_cal_sales_corr:** dataset containing only calendar and sales information with products correlating with the focus product
-- **dataset_full:** dataset containing weather, calendar and sales information
-- **dataset_full_corr:** dataset containing weather, calendar and sales information with products correlating with the focus product

 Depending on the datasets contains in the HDF5 file, you have to adjust the hyperparameters at
 ForeTiS.model._base_model.BaseModel.dataset_hyperparam.